kioz-wang/zargs/README.md

 - `.int`
 - `.float`
 - `.bool`
-- `.enum`: By default, `std.meta.stringToEnum` is used, but the parser method takes precedence.
+- `.enum`: By default, `std.meta.stringToEnum` is used, but the parse method takes precedence.
-- `.struct`: A struct with a parser method.
+- `.struct`: A struct with a parse method.

 If T is not parsable, a custom parser (`.parseFn`) can be defined for the argument.
 Obviously, a parser cannot be configured for a single option, as it would be meaningless.